Noise-Driven Exploration and Transient Freezing Select Flat Minima in Stochastic Gradient Descent: Analytical results of the two-valley model

 \subsection{Non-equilibrium steady state and effective loss}

-Our derivation relies on the adiabatic approximation, the validity of which depends on a distinct separation of timescales between the fast transverse relaxation within the valleys ($x$-direction) and the slow longitudinal drift ($y$-direction).
+Our derivation relies on the adiabatic approximation, the validity of which depends on a distinct separation of timescales between the fast transverse relaxation in $x$-direction and the slow longitudinal drift $y$-direction.

 The dynamics in the $x$-direction are governed by the local curvature $\kappa_x \equiv \partial_x^2 \mathcal{L}$.
 The characteristic transverse relaxation time $\tau_x$, representing the time required for the system to return to local equilibrium, is estimated as the inverse of this curvature: